To win the Latino Vote, Keep your Promises

 Author

-• Maribel Hastings
+• Maribel hastings

 Maribel Hastings is a Senior Advisor and columnist at America’s Voice and America’s Voice Education Fund.
 A native of Puerto Rico, Maribel is a graduate of the University of Puerto Rico with a major in public communications and a history minor.
 She worked for La Opinión, and became La Opinión’s first Washington, D.C. correspondent in 1993.
 Maribel has received numerous awards, including the 2007 Media Leadership Award from the American Immigration Lawyers Association (AILA) for her coverage of the immigration debate in the U.S. Senate.